- Home

 - 1997

-- The Funeral of Diana, Princess of Wales takes place in London.
-Well over a million people lined the streets and 21⁄2 billion watched around the world on television.
+- The funeral of Diana, Princess of Wales takes place in London.
+Well over a million people line the streets and 21⁄2 billion watch around the world on television.

 - 1995